 Federal Pell Grants are based on the expected family contribution and the availability of funds appropriated by Congress.
 The concept of this grant program is one of "entitlement" giving all students on a nationwide basis the same opportunity to share in the total federal allocation for this program.
-An individual grant may range from \$400 to \$4,731.

 Federal Supplementary Educational Opportunity Grants are provided by the federal government and must be matched by an equal amount of some other type of aid.
 Grants under this program can be awarded to students who are citizens of the United States; have been accepted for enrollment as full-time students, or who are in good standing and are in full-time attendance; show evidence of academic or creative promise and capability of maintaining good standing in the course of study; are of exceptional financial need; and would not be financially able to attend the College without such a grant.
-Grants under this program vary from \$200 to a maximum of \$4,000 per year depending upon funds available and the need of students concerned.

 North Carolina Legislative Tuition Grants are awarded to each full-time student who is a legal resident of North Carolina.
 The award amount is established annually by the General Assembly and one-half of the award is available each semester.
-Prorated amounts may be awarded to students who meet part-time eligibility criteria.
 Eligible students will be notified by the Financial Aid Office.

-North Carolina State Contractual Grants are available to North Carolina students who can demonstrate need.
+North Caroling State Contractual Grants are available to North Carolina students who can demonstrate need.
 The funds are appropriated by the North Carolina General Assembly and are awarded through the Office of Financial Aid.
-Students must be enrolled in at 6 semester hours during one term in order to be considered.
 The amount of aid is determined by the degree of need and the availability of such funds.